OPEC: 2021: Saudi-Emirati dispute

 In July 2021, OPEC+ member United Arab Emirates rejected a Saudi proposed eight-month extension to oil output curbs which was in place due to COVID-19 and lower oil consumption.
 The previous year, OPEC+ cut the equivalent of about 10% of demand at the time.
 The UAE asked for the maximum amount of oil the group would recognize the country of producing to be raised to 3.8 million barrels a day compared to its previous 3.2 million barrels.
 A compromise deal allowed UAE to increase its maximum oil output to 3.65 million barrels a day.

-Per the terms of the agreement, Russia would increase its production from 11 million barrels to 11.5 million by May 2022 as well.
+Under the terms of the agreement, Russia would increase its production from 11 million barrels to 11.5 million by May 2022 as well.
 All members would increase output by 400,000 barrels per day each month starting in August to gradually offset the previous cuts made due to the COVID pandemic.
+This compromise, achieved where Saudi Arabia met the United Arab Emirates halfway, underscored OPEC+ unity.
+UAE Energy Minister Suhail Al-Mazrouei thanked Saudi Arabia and Russia for facilitating dialogue leading to an agreement.
+He stated, "The UAE is committed to this group and will always work with it."
+On the Saudi side, Energy Minister Prince Abdulaziz bin Salman emphasized consensus building and stated that the agreement strengthens OPEC+'s ties and ensures its continuity.

-2021–present global energy crisis
+2021–present: Global energy crisis

 The record-high energy prices were driven by a global surge in demand as the world quit the economic recession caused by COVID-19, particularly due to strong energy demand in Asia.
 In August 2021, U.S. President Joe Biden's national security adviser Jake Sullivan released a statement calling on OPEC+ to boost oil production to "offset previous production cuts that OPEC+ imposed during the pandemic until well into 2022."
 On 28 September 2021, Sullivan met in Saudi Arabia with Saudi Crown Prince Mohammed bin Salman to discuss the high oil prices.
 The price of oil was about US$80 by October 2021, the highest since 2014.
 President Joe Biden and U.S. Energy Secretary Jennifer Granholm blamed the OPEC+ for rising oil and gas prices.

 Russia's invasion of Ukraine in February 2022 has altered the global oil trade.
 EU leaders tried to ban the majority of Russian crude imports, but even prior to the official action imports to Northwest Europe were down.
-More Russian oil is now heading to nations including India and China.
+More Russian oil is now sold outside of Europe, more specifically to India and China.

 In October 2022, key OPEC+ ministers agreed to oil production cuts of 2 million barrels per day, the first production cut since 2020.
 This led to renewed interest in the passage of NOPEC.